dennisppaul/klangwellen/README.md

 note, that *1. `float process()`* only generates a signal. *‌2. `float process(float)‌`* is encouraged to respect the input signal. however, in some cases ( in stereo signal generators ) it may overwrite the input signal regardless.

-developers are encouraged to only implement the variants that make sense for a specific processors. developers are also encouraged to add a comment to the head of a processor showing which `process` methods are available.
+developers are encouraged to only implement the variants that make sense for a specific processors. developers are also encouraged to add a comment to the head of a processor marking those `process` methods are available with an `[x]`.

 ```
 /**